There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 The safety of everyone must be at the top of your priorities.

-If you have kids or pets, don’t let them even enter the archery range while you’re using it.
+If you’ve kids or pets, don’t let them even enter the archery range while you’re using it.

 They’re very unpredictable, and a single mistake can prove lethal.